 EU labour force survey - methodology

-This Eurostat article describes the methodology of the European Union labour force survey (EU-LFS).
-It gives specific information on the concept of the labour force status, the definitions of the variables and the classifications used in the EU-LFS.
-Furthermore the article provides information on the national questionnaires used to collect the EU-LFS data.
+This Eurostat article describes the methodology of the European Union labour force survey (EU-LFS) applicable until the 2020 data collection.
+It gives specific information on the concept of the labour force status and the definitions of the variables used until that year.

 EU-LFS concept of labour force status

 Labour force status is the cornerstone concept for labour market statistics.
 Accordingly, individuals are classified in three categories as employed, unemployed or economically inactive.
 These definitions are explained below.
 The definitions used in the EU-LFS follow the Resolution of the 13th International Conference of Labour Statisticians, convened in 1982 by the International Labour Organisation (hereafter referred as the ‘ILO guidelines’).
 To further improve comparability within the EU, while remaining fully compatible with the ILO guidelines, Regulation 1897/2000, gives a more precise definition of unemployment.

 Employed persons comprise persons aged 15 years and more who were in one of the following categories:

 - (a) persons who during the reference week worked for at least one hour for pay or profit or family gain.

 - (b) persons who were not at work during the reference week but had a job or business from which they were temporarily absent.